WeCollective/webapp/README.md

 -   Request the server environment variables file from Weco Admins

-	-   Email james@weco.io or send us a message on Discord
+	-   Email james@weco.io or send us a message on Discord (make sure the file is named .env)

 # Setup